Clearasil Acne Products Reviewed

 The Pros and Cons of Clearasil

 Clearasil products are inexpensive, and they are easy to find.
 They contain 10% benzoyl peroxide, more than most other over-the-counter brands, and the company offers a good beta-hydroxy exfoliant pad for people who have oily skin and acne.
-Products that provide beta-hydroxy acids in the right concentration and at the right pH are hard to find.
+Products that provide beta-hydroxy acids in the right concentration and at the right pH can be hard to find.

-The downside of Clearasil products is that they are made to smell good with fragrances that can irritate the skin.
+The downside of Clearasil products is that they are made to smell good with fragrances that can irritate the skin1,2.
 However, if you don’t have sensitive skin, sometimes Clearasil is the most cost-effective treatment option for on-the-spot acne care.